Review written by Rosie Taylor.

 The two boys are appealing and believable, with some hilarious one-liners and a ‘bromantic’ chemistry to break up the morbid themes of death and possession.
-No complaints about the support cast either, acting isn’t so difficult in front of a camcorder.
+No complaints about the support cast either.

-The Marked Ones comes full circle, tying a few knots with the loose ends of previous films, but keep an eye out for Paranormal Activity 5 later this year.
+The Marked Ones comes full circle, tying a few knots with the loose ends of previous films.
+Of course, it’s an extended franchise here, so keep an eye out for Paranormal Activity 5 later this year.

-If you’re going to watch the film, steer clear of the trailer “” it’s rife with spoilers of the most chilling sequences.
+Parting note: If you’re going to watch the film, steer clear of the trailer – it’s rife with spoilers of the most chilling sequences.